takanori-fujiwara/cnrl/README.md

 About
 -----
-* Python3 implemetation of cNRL from Fujiwara et al., 2020.
+* Python3 implemetation of cNRL from Fujiwara et al., 2022.
-  * Fujiwara et al., Interpretable Contrastive Learning for Networks, arXiv:2005.12419, 2020
+  * Fujiwara et al., Network Comparison with Interpretable Contrastive Network Representation Learning, Journal of Data Science, Statistics, and Visualisation, forthcoming (arXiv:2005.12419).
 ******

 Requirements
 -----
 * Python3
+* OS: macOS or Linux
+  * Note: cNRL itself is available from Windows but DeepGL used in the above paper is not available from Windows.

 * To run sample.py, also ccPCA and DeepGL.
   * ccPCA: https://github.com/takanori-fujiwara/ccpca
   * DeepGL: https://github.com/takanori-fujiwara/deepgl